brendadeeznuts1111/windsurf-project/examples/bun-runtime-api-guide.md

 - Use top-level await in scripts (no wrapper function needed)
 - Leverage Bun's fast transpilation for development
 - Use `bun --hot` for development with hot reload

+## Version Compatibility

+This guide covers Bun runtime APIs as of v1.3.5.
+For breaking changes in v1.3.6 (WebSocket patterns, type definitions, etc.), see the [Bun v1.3.6 Release Notes](../bun-v136-release-notes-guide.md).

 This guide covers the core Bun runtime APIs.
 For more advanced usage, check the specific guides for bundling, testing, and deployment.